avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 To create a Subnet, a `CreateSubnetTx` must be issued on the P-Chain.
 This transaction includes an `Owner` field which defines the key that must be used to authorize any validator set additions (`AddSubnetValidatorTx`) or removals (`RemoveSubnetValidatorTx`).

 To be a Permissionless Subnet, this `Owner` key must no longer have the ability to modify the Subnet's validator set.
 A `ConvertSubnetTx` must first be issued to explicitly convert a Subnet from Permissioned to Permissionless.
-This transaction will set the `(blockchainID, address)` pair that will manage the Subnet going forward.
+This transaction will set the `(chainID, address)` pair that will manage the Subnet going forward.
 After `ConvertSubnetTx` is issued, the `Owner` from the `CreateSubnetTx` that created the Subnet will no longer have the ability to modify the Subnet's validator set.

 To provide maximal flexibility for Permissionless Subnets, the BLS multisignature approach in Avalanche Warp Messaging (AWM) is re-used to approve modifications to the Subnet's validator set.
-Using the `(blockchainID, address)` pair defined in the `ConvertSubnetTx`, a Warp Message with an [`AddressedCall`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm/warp/payload#addressedcall) payload can be constructed.
+Using the `(chainID, address)` pair defined in the `ConvertSubnetTx`, a Warp Message with an [`AddressedCall`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm/warp/payload#addressedcall) payload can be constructed.

-To validate an `AddressedCall` payload in Avalanche Warp Messaging, the `(blockchainID, address)` pair is used to lookup the validators of `blockchainID` and verify that the BLS multi-sig includes a quorum (set to 67%) of the Subnet's validator set.
-The P-Chain will use Warp Messages with `AddressedCall` payloads to support modifications of the Subnet's validator set using this `(blockchainID, address)` pair (using the `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` defined later in the specification).
+To validate an `AddressedCall` payload in Avalanche Warp Messaging, the `(chainID, address)` pair is used to lookup the validators of `chainID` and verify that the BLS multi-sig includes a quorum (set to 67%) of the Subnet's validator set.
+The P-Chain will use Warp Messages with `AddressedCall` payloads to support modifications of the Subnet's validator set using this `(chainID, address)` pair (using the `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` defined later in the specification).

 #### ConvertSubnetTx